 Variations of Rose

-Due to its use throughout history, the name Rose has many variations in diverse locations, cultures, and languages:
+Due to its use throughout history, the name Rose has many variations in diverse locations, cultures, and languages.
+If you love the meaning but want a different flair, consider these:

 Nicknames for Rose